AutoResearch/autora/docs/contribute/experimentalist-module.md

 We recommend using the [cookiecutter template](https://github.com/AutoResearch/autora-template-cookiecutter) to set up a repository for your experimentalist.
 Alternatively, you can use the [unguided template](https://github.com/AutoResearch/autora-template).
-If you are using the cookiecutter template, you can set up your repository using
+If you choose the cookiecutter template, you can set up your repository using

 ```shell
 cookiecutter https://github.com/AutoResearch/autora-template-cookiecutter